Rim032/ImageToAscii/README.md

 [----Purpose----]

 This is a program that provides conversion of an image into a .txt comprising of ascii characters based on the grey scale pixels of that iamge file.
+The length and width of the .txt file will be based on the length and width of the image being used.

 [----Reason----]